 If you plan to use Oculus Quest for online games, it is very important to secure your connection.
 The web is filled with scammers and trackers that try to find your identity.

 Plus, if your Internet Service Provider throttles gaming traffic, a good VPN can help you stop that once and for all.

 This means that your ISP won’t know how much traffic you use and will not be able to restrict your data.
 You will get fast-paced connections all month round.

 Is there any good free VPN for Oculus Quest?

 Free VPNs do generally have a catch.
 They either have a pretty low number of serves or limited data.
 Some do even restrict how many servers you can access in a day.

 No matter what solution you go with, you need a reliable VPN that can secure your gaming sessions, protect you from hackers and DDoS attacks, reduce ping, and work in your country.
-We’re certain that the 5 VPNs above are excellent for Oculus Quest.

 This has been our guide on how you can enable VPN on Oculus Quest 2.
 We hope that the explanations above helped you.